5 Tips for Assessing Your Asthma Symptomsby John Bottrell Health Professional

 No asthmatic is an exception to this rule, including myself.
 Even while I'm a lifelong asthmatic, there have been many times I've had trouble making the decision of what to do for my asthma.

-1. Ask a friend.
-I don’t care how much of an asthma expert you are, it is never easy to make such a decision on your own.
+I don't care how much of an asthma expert you are, it is never easy to make such a decision on your own.
 It is far easier to tell someone else what to do than to make the same decision for yourself.
 I have done this many times, and so have many of my asthmatic RT and RN co-workers.
+They can usually tell if you are suffering and help you to make the decision.

-According to National Jewish Health, every asthmatic should blow into his pf meter twice a day first thing in the morning before you take any meds, and before bed.
+Every asthmatic should blow into a peak flow meter twice a day: once in the morning before you take any meds and once before bed.
 After two weeks, you take the highest number that you blew and this is your personal best.

-Now, when you blow 80-100% of your personal best, you are good to go.
-When you blow 60-80% of your personal best, you should use your rescue inhaler, wait 20-30 minutes, and blow in your pf again.
-If your pf is now above 80%, you are okay for now, but you should use your pf every four hours.
+Now, when you blow 80 to 100 percent of your personal best, you are good to go.
+When you blow 80 to 100 percent of your personal best, you should use your rescue inhaler, wait 20 to 30 minutes, and blow into your peak flow meter again.
+If your peak flow rate is now above 80 percent, you are okay for now, but you should use your peak flow meter every four hours after to make sure you are stable.

-However, if your pf is still below 80%, you should call your doctor.
+However, if your peak flow rate is still below 80 percent, you should call your doctor.

-When you blow in your meter and your pf is less than 60%, you should use your rescue inhaler and then have someone take you to the ER.
-Or, if you are bad enough, call an ambulance (you should avoid driving yourself to the ER).
+When you blow in your meter and your peak flow rate is less than 60 percent, you should use your rescue inhaler and then have someone take you to the ER.
+Or, if you are bad enough, 9-1-1 and inform the operator that you are experiencing an asthma attack.
+Driving yourself to the ER should be a last resort.

-3. Inhaler overuse.
-If your asthma is so bad that you have to use your rescue inhaler more than recommended (click here for proper use of rescue inhalers), it’s time to at the very least give your doctor a call.
+If your asthma is so bad that you have to use your rescue inhaler more than recommended , it's time to at the very least give your doctor a call or have someone drive you to an urgent care center or the ER.

 Or, perhaps you have caught yourself saying this a time or two: "If I go to the ER they'll just make me feel stupid.
 I'm not sick enough to go to the ER."

 Look, if you follow your asthma management plan, and it is not working, then you should come in to see us in the ER.
-At the very least we will give you one Albuterol breathing treatment and send you home and you will have peace of mind knowing you are okay.
+At the very least we will quickly evaluate your symptoms, likely use a rescue medication and allow you to go home as soon as symptoms are resolved.
+The sooner intervention occurs, the sooner you will be stable to leave the ER.

-5. Downplaying your asthma.
-“Oh, my asthma is not bad enough to go to the ER.”
-If you find yourself saying things like that, then chances are you are downplaying the severity of you asthma and it’s time to go call your doctor or go to the ER.
+"Oh, my asthma is not bad enough to go to the ER."
+If you find yourself saying things like that, then chances are you are downplaying the severity of your asthma and it's time to go call your doctor or go to the ER.
+An asthma attack can worsen quickly and the mantra you should follow is – early intervention means earlier resolution of symptoms.

-I think downplaying and second guessing are the two most common reasons asthmatics don’t come into the ER when they should.
+I think downplaying and second guessing are the two most common reasons asthmatics don't come into the ER when they should.
 It is true your asthma might get better, but it is also true that your asthma might get worse.
-It’s a gamble.
-If you wouldn’t recommend your friend bet on staying home, don’t do it yourself.
+It's a dangerous gamble.
+So err always on the side of caution and the payoff will be intercepting symptoms before they become severe and life-threatening.

 You should never be afraid to call your doctor and ask for his advice.
 Likewise, you should never be afraid to come to the ER and seek out our services.
 We will never make you feel unwelcome no matter how "mild" your asthma attack is.